itsneufox/installation_openmp_ubuntu/README.md

 <a href="https://www.open.mp"><img src="https://raw.githubusercontent.com/adib-yg/openmp-server-installation/main/screenshots/open-mp-logo.png" width="128" height="128" align="left"></a><h1>open.mp Server Installation on Ubuntu</h1>

-**Tutorial for those who want to start their gamemode on open.mp server.**
+**Guide for those who want to start their gamemode on open.mp server.**

 <br>

 > [!NOTE]
-> *If you are using the SA:MP server and didn't convert to open.mp yet, [please stop here and read this tutorial](https://github.com/adib-yg/openmp-server-installation)!*
+> *If you are using the SA:MP server and didn't convert to open.mp yet, [please stop here and read this guide](https://github.com/adib-yg/openmp-server-installation)!*

 > [!NOTE]
 > *If you are using the FCNPC plugin, please stop for now because this plugin does not work for open.mp currently.<br>